Search

 • Hunting, slaughtering, butchering, or consuming undercooked or raw meat or raw milk and organs from wild birds and mammals.

-• Contact with contaminated vehicles, equipment, clothing and footwear at farms where there are infected animals.
+• Contact with contaminated vehicles, equipment, clothing and footwear at farms with infected animals.

 • Contact with surfaces or water that may be contaminated with animal feces (e.g., ponds, troughs, buckets).

-• Caring for or working closely with infected humans and animals.
+• Caring for or working closely with infected humans.

-The virus does not spread easily from birds to humans or from human to human.
+Avian influenza typically does not spread easily from animals to humans or from human to human.
 However, there have been very rare cases when the avian virus has spread from one ill person to another, but the transmission beyond that person has been limited.

-What occupations may have workplace exposures to avian flu?
+What occupations may have workplace exposures to avian influenza?

 Back to top

-Occupations that may have workplace exposure to avian flu include:
+Occupations that may have workplace exposure to avian influenza include:

 • Poultry farm owner or worker